syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-Displays the uploadbox dialog window at the given X and Y position.
+Displays the Uploadbox dialog at the given X and Y positions.
 X: Dialog set the left position value.
 Y: Dialog set the top position value.